 - Station 31: Work is complete. - Station 2: The scope of work consists of replacement of an existing roof top generator with a new generator, structurally strengthen the roof to support the new fuel tank with capacity for 72-hour run time and provide new fuel fill port and piping to the generator.
 The \$750K construction contract was awarded to Argo Construction, a certified LBE firm.
-Public Works issued a Notice to Proceed to Argo on April 19, 2021, and Argo will mobilize in July 2021. - Stations 14, 18, 19, 37 & 44: Scope of work will consist of replacement of the existing generator with a new generator and fuel tank to meet the Fire Department's 72-hour emergency run time protocol.
-Invitations for bids for these projects are anticipated to be advertised in fall of 2021.
+Public Works issued a Notice to Proceed to Argo on April 19, 2021, and Argo mobilized in July 2021.
+Work is 20% complete.
+The generator was ordered on June 27, 2021.
+Currently, due to extraordinary lead times in manufacturing of 30+ weeks, in lieu of the usual 12 weeks, the project is projected to have a later Substantial Completion date in February 2022 instead of the contract date of December 14, 2021. - Stations 14, 18, 19, 37 & 44: Scope of work will consist of replacement of the existing generator with a new generator and fuel tank to meet the Fire Department's 72-hour emergency run time protocol.
+Invitations to bid for FS 37 and 44 is underway for advertisement in November 2021.
+The remaining generator projects are anticipated to be advertised in fall of 2022.